 Surroundings of Figueroa Mountain serve as a beautiful retreat for people from nearby cities.
-National Forest Scenic Byway (Highway 33) is winding through the Los Padres National Forest, offering unforgettable experience for those who do not have such luxury as extra time to afford lengthy trips in the depths of wilderness.
+National Forest Scenic Byway (Highway 33) is winding through the Los Padres National Forest, offering an unforgettable experience for those who do not have such luxury as extra time to afford lengthy trips in the depths of the wilderness.
 Hundreds of miles of hiking trails though offer endless possibilities to those who can afford hefty walks or mountain biking.

 Figueroa Mountain poppy and lupine fields are included in the following list:

 - Figueroa Mountain Recreation Area, Celebrating Wildflowers, US Forest Service.

 |Address:||North America, United States, California, Santa Barbara County, 45 km north-west from Santa Barbara, Los Padres National Forest, hillsides of Figureoa Mountain, especially the eastern hillside|

 |Dominating species:||California poppy (Eschscholzia californica Cham.), sky lupine (Lupinus nanus Douglas ex.
 Benth.) and others|